scikit-learn-contrib/MAPIE/doc/theoretical_description_ccp.rst

-1. If you want a generally adaptative interval and you don't have prior knowledge about your data, you can use gaussian kernels, implemented in Mapie in :class:`~mapie.calibrators.ccp.GaussianCCP`.
+1. If you want a generally adaptative interval and you don't have prior knowledge about your data, you can use gaussian kernels, implemented in Mapie in :class:`~mapie.future.calibrators.ccp.GaussianCCP`.
 See the API doc for more information.

 2. If you want to avoid bias on sub-groups and ensure an homogenous coverage on those, you can add indicator functions corresponding to those groups.

-3. You can inject prior knowledge in the method using :class:`~mapie.calibrators.ccp.CustomCCP`, if you have information about the conformity scores distribution (domains with different biavior, expected model uncertainty depending on a given feature, etc).
+3. You can inject prior knowledge in the method using :class:`~mapie.future.calibrators.ccp.CustomCCP`, if you have information about the conformity scores distribution (domains with different biavior, expected model uncertainty depending on a given feature, etc).